srinjoypramanik/BOOKVERSE/README.md

-# BOOKVERSE
+# 🔗 BOOKVERSE

-BookVerse is a Unified Platform for Books &amp; Educational Resources.
+BookVerse is a Unified Platform for Books & Educational Resources.

+## 🛠️ Built With

+- Android Studio
+- Flutter
+- Dart